 Search the Council planning rules for your property

-This map is certified by the Commissioner of the NSW Rural Fire Service.
-It shows which areas considered to be bush fire prone in Warringah.
+This map was certified by the Commissioner of the NSW Rural Fire Service on 19 May 2016.
+It shows which areas are considered to be bush fire prone in Warringah.
 We use the map when planning for bushfire protection.

 Understanding the map